Redmart/partner-api-doc/source/index.html.md

 The Pickup Jobs API allows you to retrieve scheduled or completed pickup jobs.

 <aside class="success">
 This API is <b>invite only</b>.
-If you want to use this api then please reach out to our support at <a href="mailto:rm_partnersupport@care.lazada.com">rm_partnersupport@care.lazada.com</a> and provide your store name.
+If you want to use this api then please reach out to our support at <a href="mailto:rm_partnersupport@care.lazada.com">rm_partnersupport@care.lazada.com</a> and provide your store name and id.
 </aside>

 <aside class="warning">